 Always take XTAMPZA ER with approximately the same amount of food.
 If you cannot swallow XTAMPZA ER capsules, tell your healthcare provider.
 If your healthcare provider tells you that you can take XTAMPZA ER by sprinkling the capsule contents, follow these steps:

 XTAMPZA ER can be opened and the contents inside the capsule can be sprinkled onto soft foods (such as, applesauce, pudding, yogurt, ice cream, or jam) as follows:

-Open the XTAMPZA ER capsule and sprinkle the contents over about one tablespoon of the soft food listed above (See Figure 1).
+- Open the XTAMPZA ER capsule and sprinkle the contents over about one tablespoon of soft food

 XTAMPZA ER capsule contents can also be sprinkled into a cup and then put directly into the mouth.